kocxyz/Launcher/README.md

 │  ├─ readme.txt
 ```

+### Authentication, Discord, and usernames

+As released by Velan, a server can require a password to join the server, and when connecting you can choose whatever username you want.
+This is fine for private games, but for public servers, it would mean anyone can take your username and play with your account.

+The launcher and all the public community servers use a layer of authentication on top of this.
+In the launcher, you authenticate through Discord, and a community-run authentication server talks to the game server so that you can use your username and no one else can.
+(If you want more details on how it works, here's some [technical documentation][docs proxy].)

+This means:
+- Public servers can only be joined through the launcher, and only by signing into Discord.
+- If you're using the launcher, you can't authenticate to private servers using a password.
+- If you are hosting your own server (through the launcher or not), and you want people (including yourself) to be able to join through the launcher, then you should not set a password.

+We want to add a feature to authenticate to private servers.
+Until we get around to that, if you want any authentication on your private server, you should run the game client directly and pass the username and password as command line arguments.

 ### Connect to a private server

 To connect to a server that's not in the public tab: